 Make a Donation

 ICAPGen volunteer opportunities exist for those who have not yet been accredited, as well as for Accredited Genealogist professionals.
-Locations is rarely a limiting factor.
-Below is a list of our current volunteer needs:
+Location is rarely a limiting factor.
+Below is a list of common needs.
+For more volunteer opportunities please click here.

 Study Group Co-Team Leader – Participate and organize monthly meetings via Google Hangouts for a period of 3 months to 6 months.
 Discussion topic material will be provided.
 This position is a 3 to 6 month commitment.
 Qualifications: Must be an Accredited Genealogist professional or have passed Level 1.
 Please use the Study Group Co-Team Leaders interest list form to add your name as a potential study group Co-Team Leader.